 In both cases, when the order is given to the computer system to locate or remove material, it does so through the stacker crane.

-The advantages of this type of warehouses lie in the optimum use of the available land, the absolute control of the stock and the reduction in direct workers dedicated to storage and maintenance.
+The advantages of this type of warehouse lie in the optimum use of the available land, the absolute control of the stock, and the reduction in direct workers dedicated to storage and maintenance.

 Warehousing and logistics are two different sides of the same coin.
 Warehousing is the safe & economical storage of goods, inventory, information, etc. within a specified area or building.
 Logistics is generally the detailed organization and implementation of a complex operation in different management tomes.

-Logistics focuses on transporting goods while supply chain focuses on finished product and/or customers.
+Logistics focuses on transporting goods while supply chain focuses on the finished products and/or customers.
 Logistics has to do with the coordination and movement of goods.
-Supply chain involves multiple facets such as operations and procurement that keep a company running smoothly.
+The supply chain involves multiple facets such as operations and procurement that keep a company running smoothly.

-It may involve warehouse pickup, packaging, labeling.
-There are many variations depending on the client, but the most basic services provides are: storage and warehousing, order processing, pick and pack, shipment of product, returns and exchanges, call center, invoicing and order administration.
+It may involve warehouse pickup, packaging, and labeling.
+There are many variations depending on the client, but the most basic services provided are storage and warehousing, order processing, pick and pack, shipment of product, returns and exchanges, call center, invoicing, and order administration.

 In the simplest possible terms, logistics may be defined as the detailed planning, organization, management, and implementation of complex operations.
 In many industries, including warehousing, logistics also extends to the flow of both physical goods and information.

-Is that warehouse is a place for storing large amounts of products (wares) in logistics, a place where products go to from the manufacturer before going to the retailer while warehousing is the act of storing goods in a warehouse.
+A warehouse is a place for storing large amounts of products (wares) in logistics, a place where products go from the manufacturer before going to the retailer while warehousing is the act of storing goods in a warehouse.

 The most read